TrendBit/SMBR-web-control/README.md

 - can be run using `node .` command in the */server/* directory
 - uses the 8080 port

-# /server/public/index.html
+# /server/views/index.ejs
-html for the website.
+the website.
 It also has some utility functions in javascript.

 - can be opened from any browser

-# graphTest.html
-a simple test that spams the API (curently has the URL written into code) with get requests and graphs the "test" attribute in returned json object.
-The site graphs the last 900 values

-- can be run from browser while the node.js testing api is running on 127.0.0.1:8080

 # /server/public/basicFunctions.js
 has basic functions for comunicating with the API from client